 In white sheep the same white spotting gene instead of being recessive is incompletely dominant (expressed as co-dominance)and a single copy of the gene covers the red base colour in a large area of white spotting as can be seen in lamb two.
 If the sheep has two copies of the white spotting gene the area of white can cover or almost completely cover all the red on the lamb as can be seen in lamb one.
 Here only very minimal traces of red can be seen at the nape of the neck and the base of the tail.
 Unlike many modern breeds of sheep where white spotting is used extensively as a mechanism to obtain ultra white fleeces the Ouessant still exhibits a more primitive colouration and recessive and highly coloured red lambs are seen from time to time.
 In order to select for red lambs a knowledge of the genotype for spotting in both white and self coloured sheep is needed to eliminate the dominating white spotting gene and obtain red lambs.

-I have concentrated here on basic pattern and colour expression in the native Ouessant and not included the introduced Agouti greys.
+I have concentrated here on basic pattern and colour expression in the native Ouessant and not included the introduced Agouti greys or browns.
 I will be updating this page to include more recent observations as time allows.